flexera-public/go-boilerplate/README.md

  - Simple Makefile and .travis.yml for full lifecycle, from building, testing, code coverage, uploads of binaries to S3, badges in README
  - Simple web app with logging, error handling, form parsing, and other middleware
+ - Uses the Go1.5 vendor experiment and glide to manage packages.
+To add a new dependency use `glide get ...` like you would `go get` and check out `glide up` to update packages to the latest version

 Exercising the boilerplate handlers
 -----------------------------------